 If the test results show levels higher than the guidelines, but not substantially higher, the recommendation is typically to do a longer 90 day test to confirm the levels.
-This involves the buyer buying a do it yourself test kit and leaving it in the house for 90 days.
+This involves the buyer buying a Do it Yourself test kit and leaving it in the house for 90 days.
 This test kit is then mailed away for results.
 This test is completed after the buyer has bought and closed the property.

 The cost of remediation varies but is typically between $1200 and $2000.
 Often the seller will be asked to pay for the remediation and have it completed before the closing of the property.
 Sellers sometimes agree to pay for it but not do the work.
 This is done as either a credit on closing or a price reduction on the sale.
-They don't always agree to pay anything so this becomes a negotiation item.
+Sellers don't always agree to pay so this becomes a negotiation item.

 It is important to understand that some areas of HRM have a higher risk of Radon than others.
-There is a map showing the risk in all areas of HRM.
+There is a map showing the risk in all areas of Nova Scotia including HRM.
 This map can be found at https://fletcher.novascotia.ca/DNRViewer/?viewer=Radon.
 You can either zoom in on the area where the property you are buying is located or search by address.
-You can then assess the risk and decide whether you hire a company to do a 3 day test for Radon as part of your sale or wait until after the closing and complete a 90 day test.
+You can then assess the risk and decide whether you hire a company to do a 4 day test for Radon as part of your sale or wait until after the closing and complete a 90 day test.

 Radon gas should not be ignored.
 It is dangerous.
 Testing during a real estate sale is problematic.
 It is not realistic to ask the seller to wait for 90 days for you to do a 90 day test, which is the minimum time frame that is recommended.
-So the only option is assess your risk and if you deem it high enough, then do a 3 day test, even though the 3 day test might not accurately show the actual average levels of Radon gas.
+So the only option is assess your risk and if you deem it high enough, then do a 4 day test, even though the 4 day test might not accurately show the actual average levels of Radon gas.